gereflo/angelcampos.github.io/_software/software2_txtools.md

 collection: software
 ---

+Transcriptomic-wise data analysis is increasingly needed to process and analyze RNA-seq data in which transcript-structure and close nucleotide-level inspection is required, e.g. analyzing RNA-seq data derived from RNA-modifications detection protocols.

 **txtools** is a package that processes GenomicAlignments objects into their transcriptomic versions.

 **txtools** is meant to expand the functionality of the [**GenomicAlignments**](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) package, as currently it does not support transcriptomic-wise features.

-Transcriptomic-wise features are increasingly needed to process and analyze RNA-seq data in which transcript-structure and close nucleotide-level inspection is required, e.g. analyzing RNA-seq data derived from RNA-modifications detection protocols.

 ## Installation